Silicon Valley Program

 The mission of the Silicon Valley Program (SVP) is to provide the students of the Claremont Colleges with an off-campus study alternative that marries the liberal arts to challenges facing technology firms in Silicon Valley.
 Students on the program will explore theoretical organizational structures and will apply classroom lessons to the daily tasks associated with an internship in technology.
 Students will meet corporate executives—and early-career professionals—who will provide less formal insights into current challenges.

 The Silicon Valley Program is centered in the greater Mountain View, CA area.
-Currently our SVP courses are held at the Google campus in Mountain View.
+Currently our SVP courses are held at the Plug and Play Tech Center in Sunnyvale.
 Program staff secures housing for students in Mountain View; while students with internships in San Francisco may seek housing in the City.
 Please click here for information on housing.

 Alumni and parents who lead successful careers in Silicon Valley serve as mentors and internship sponsors at scores of Silicon Valley companies.
 Internships will vary depending upon the needs of the sponsoring organizations and the skills of the students.
 Generally speaking, internships will be secured in marketing, human resources, product development, customer service, finance, engineering, and other corporate functions.
 Many internships feature significant quantitative and analytical duties.
 All internships must provide students with the types of experiences that would be afforded to early-career professional staff.